zfcampus/apigility-documentation/intro/first-rest-service.md

 ![Edit REST Parameter Settings](/asset/apigility-documentation/img/intro-first-rest-service-settings-edit.png)

-Now select the green "Save" button at the bottom of the screen.

 > ### Hydrators
 >
 > _Hydrators_ are objects that allow for casting an associative array to a specific object type and